kimariyb/kybnmr/README.md

-# CalcNMR
+# KYBNMR

 NMR calculations have long been the subject of research by chemical researchers.
 From the 1990s, when DFT (Density Functional Theory) theory was proposed, to the present time, many theoretical chemists have continuously improved the theoretical calculation methods, and NMR Spectrum can also be calculated by DFT theory.

-CalcNMR is a scripting program for fully automated calculation of NMR of large molecules by Kimariyb.
+KYBNMR is a scripting program for fully automated calculation of NMR of large molecules by Kimariyb.

 ## Ideas for NMR calculations